Skip to content

 1. Product category configuration (highest priority)

-• If the product has one or more primary categories with BAIA configuration, those configurations are used
+• If the product has one or more primary categories with BAIA configuration, those best practice products are used

-• Multiple primary category configurations are applied simultaneously
+• Multiple primary category configurations combine the best practice products used

 • Configuration can be inherited from ancestor categories